 STATEMENT OF GENERAL POLICY

 Imagineear recognises that it has a regulatory responsibility to protect the personal and sensitive data of data subjects, including staff, suppliers, clients and partners.
-We are committed to the protection of this data as an integral part of our business strategy and operating methods, only ever using it in accordance with the Data Protection Act 2018, the Privacy and Electronic Communications Directive (2002/58/EC) and the General Data Protection Regulation (GDPR).
+We are committed to the protection of this data as an integral part of our business strategy and operating methods, and only ever use data in accordance with the Data Protection Act 2018 and the UK General Data Protection Regulation (GDPR).
 We encourage customers, suppliers and other stakeholders to do the same; and we review our policy, its effectiveness and deliverability, at least annually.